bitcoin-sv/bdk/module/typesbdk/examples/README.md

 module/typesbdk/wasm/build.sh
 ```

-The script downloads and verifies Boost 1.85.0 and OpenSSL 3.4.0, checks out the
+The script downloads and verifies Boost 1.85.0, checks out the same `bitcoin-sv`
-same `bitcoin-sv` commit used by BDK CI, builds OpenSSL for WASM, performs a clean
+commit used by BDK CI, performs a clean core-only BDK build, runs
-core-only BDK build, runs libsecp256k1's verified, non-verified, and exhaustive
+libsecp256k1's verified, non-verified, and exhaustive WASM test binaries, and
-WASM test binaries, and runs real positive and negative transaction vectors.
+runs real positive and negative transaction vectors.
+The verifier-only WASM
+build does not require or link OpenSSL: it uses header-only multiprecision and a
-Dependencies and build output default to `build-wasm-deps/` and `build-wasm/`.
+minimal memory-cleanse implementation.
+Dependencies and build output default to
+`build-wasm-deps/` and `build-wasm/`.
+Set `BDK_WASM_DEPS_DIR`,
-Set `BDK_WASM_DEPS_DIR`, `BDK_WASM_BUILD_DIR`, or `BDK_WASM_JOBS` to override
-those locations.
-Existing `BSV_ROOT`, `BOOST_ROOT`, and `OPENSSL_ROOT_DIR`
+`BDK_WASM_BUILD_DIR`, or `BDK_WASM_JOBS` to override those locations.
+Existing
-installations are honored after their pinned versions are verified.
-In
+`BSV_ROOT` and `BOOST_ROOT` installations are honored after their pinned
-particular, an existing `BSV_ROOT` must be a git checkout at the exact commit
+versions are verified.
+In particular, an existing `BSV_ROOT` must be a git
-used by the reproducible build.
+checkout at the exact commit used by the reproducible build.

 The production artifact uses libsecp256k1's 32-bit-limb arithmetic backend
-(`int64` in libsecp terminology), the maximum bundled verification precompute
+(`int64` in libsecp terminology), whole-program LTO for the hot verifier, and a
-window, and a converged Binaryen `-O4` pass.
-On wasm32 this avoids Clang's much
+converged Binaryen `-O4` pass.
+It retains the full W15 verification precompute
+window without shipping its serialized megabyte-scale tables: the table is
+reconstructed lazily on the first verification using one field inversion and
+the curve endomorphism for the second lane.
+On wasm32 the 32-bit backend avoids
-slower lowering of native `__int128` arithmetic.
+Clang's much slower lowering of native `__int128` arithmetic.
 Set
 `BDK_WASM_RUN_SECP_TESTS=0` only for local iteration when the standalone curve
 suite has already passed.